Dirac surface states, multiorbital dimerization and superconductivity in Nb- and Ta-based A15 compounds: Acknowledgments

 \section{Acknowledgments}

+We acknowledge B. Wieder for useful discussions.
 The work is supported by the Foundation for Polish Science through the International Research Agendas program co-financed by the European Union within the Smart Growth Operational Programme (Grant No. MAB/2017/1).
+A.D.B. and M.C. acknowledge partial support by the EU’s Horizon 2020 Research and Innovation Framework Program under Grant Agreement No. 964398 (SUPERGATE).
 C. A. acknowledges Erasmus+ for a training scholarship.
 We acknowledge the access to the computing facilities of the Interdisciplinary Center of Modeling at the University of Warsaw, Grant g91-1418, g91-1419 and g91-1426 for the availability of high-performance computing resources and support.
 We acknowledge the CINECA award under the ISCRA initiative IsC99 "SILENTS”, IsC105 "SILENTSG", IsB26 "SHINY" and IsB27 "SLAM" grants for the availability of high-performance computing resources and support.
-We acknowledge the access to the computing facilities of the Poznan Supercomputing and Networking Center Grant No. 609.
+We acknowledge the access to the computing facilities of the Poznan Supercomputing and Networking Center Grant No. 609 (pl0223-01) and pl0267-01.